 Mission, Vision, Values

 The Butler Community Arts School, an initiative of the Jordan College of the Arts, opened its doors to the community in September 2002.
-This program has the dual mission of providing quality arts instruction at an affordable price while also developing community involvement and civic-mindedness in Butler University students.
+The mission of Butler Community Arts School at Butler University is to foster and promote broad access to high quality arts instruction designed to meet community needs, while developing civic-mindedness in university students.
 Compared to pre-college programs at other universities, BCAS is distinctive in holding over 60 percent of its class offerings at off-campus community sites and in utilizing college students as primary instructors.